ctornquist/Search-Engine/crawler/README.md

 ### Functions
-The only function is ```delete_blank()``` which doesn't do anything, but is necessary to pass into the hashtable function as an itemdelete function.
-Because the keys for hashtable are just empty chars, they don't need to be freed.
+The only function is ```delete_blank()``` which doesn't do anything, but is necessary to pass into the hashtable function as an "itemdelete" function to iterate over.
+Because the keys for hashtable are just empty chars, they don't need to be free'd.

-### Compilation
-To compile, simply "make".

-"Make clean" will clean up all of the executables and test files.
-"Make test" will run ```testing.sh```, a bash script with 17 test cases.